 The Church and the Magician Guilds vie for control of the same resources – the expectations and natural belief of the public.
 As the people rely more on magic instead of faith to solve their problems, the Church’s control wanes, just as areas where the Church holds great sway see Magicians shunned for their arts.

 Some Organizations have more than one type.
 For instance, a local Outlaw gang may branch out and maintain a force of brigands that raid isolated towns, taking aspects of a Military Organization.
 Similarly, a mercenary group may begin as a Merchant group and branch out to a Military one, or vice versa.
 The Mage Guilds are often as much a Merchant power as they are a Scholarly one, while the Air Guild has aspects of an Outlaw Organization.
 An Organization can pay a cost in Influence, discussed below, to add a secondary template.

 Organizations may only ever have one extra Template, which costs 10 Influence to start, and they add 5 extra Influence to the cost of Agents for each Tier of a second kind that the Organization has.

 Influence And Agents

 Organizations gain power over time by accumulating Influence.
 Influence acts similarly to Experience Points, but for an Organization.
 Different advantages can be purchased for an Organization using Influence, and its power can grow over time.
 Every kind of Organization grants its members a specific task that can be used to earn an Achievement.
-Like other Achievements, these may act as Experience Points for abilities associated with that group, such as Rituals, Techniques, or Oaths.
-Alternatively, they can be turned into Influence, and then belong to the Organization.
+These can be turned into Influence, and then belong to the Organization.
+Some Organization types (Military and Scholarly) allow another kind of Achievement to be used for Influence.
 Any character can give an Organization influence, but only Officers may spend it.